colosseum-wiot/user-documentation/docs/source/radio_api_traffic/collaboration_network.rst

 For batch sessions, the user must specify which nodes will have the collaboration gateway interface attached.
 The user can choose that all, some, or none of the nodes have a collaboration gateway attached.
 A single server will be allocated to the reservation and identified via both the 3rd octet of the col0 interface and the configuration file.

 In order to specify that a node be attached to the collaboration network, the user should set the variable of the batch file "isGateway" to true or false.
-For more information on the batch file format, see the :doc:`Batch Mode Format and Process <batch_mode_format>` document.
+For more information on the batch file format, see the :doc:`Batch Mode Format and Process </reservations/batch_mode_format>` document.

 SC2 Matches and Scrimmages
 -------------------------